Many Americans have never heard of the Civil Air Patrol. But, if you are one of them, here is a quick CAP 101!

 In providing disaster relief, the Civil Air Patrol partners with other organizations such as the American Red Cross, the Federal Aviation Administration (FAA), the Federal Emergency Management Agency (FEMA), and the U.S. Coast Guard, to name a few.
 Among the disasters, this organization responds to are hurricanes, floods, tornadoes, and earthquakes.

 The Civil Air Patrol was among the first organizations to respond following the terrorist attacks on the United States on 9/11.
 In recent years, CAP has been called on in increasingly high numbers to support operations conducted by the Department of Homeland Security, including helping combat drug trafficking.
 While they assist these organizations, minors are never placed in harm’s way to carry out a specific mission.

 There is no upper age limit on joining the Civil Air Patrol.
-This agency also does not discriminate against those with disabilities, as there is something for everyone to do regardless of their physical limitations.
-We have even had the honor of senior members in the Civil Air Patrol contact us to have special paracord bracelets made to show their appreciation to the volunteers that work so hard to make their organization a success.
+This agency also does not discriminate against those with disabilities, as everyone has something to do regardless of physical limitations.
+We have even had the honor of senior members in the Civil Air Patrol contacting us to have unique paracord bracelets to show their appreciation to the volunteers working so hard to make their organization a success.

 As with any branch of service, we thank the dedicated volunteer Patriots of our Civil Air Patrol for their service!